 America’s No. 1 most visited national park, Great Smoky Mountains National Park is home to some of the most diverse flora and fauna in the world.
 Its ancient mountains are frequented through Cades Cove, a lush valley that is one of the most popular destinations in the Smokies.
 The 11-mile loop has some of the best wildlife viewing opportunities in the park and is dotted with historic churches, a working grist mill, log houses, barns and other 18th-19th-century structures.
 Visitors can get to Cades Cove early in the morning to walk or bicycle through the valley until 10 a.m.
 Saturday and Wednesday mornings from early May to late September.
 Take the five-mile roundtrip trail to Abrams Falls that originates in the cove, or the Cades Cove Nature Trail for a shorter route.

 Tennessee has more than 60,000 miles of streams and 540,000 acres of lakes.
 You can cast a line anytime in the state to fish for trout, crappie, smallmouth and largemouth bass in the Nolichucky, Pigeon, Mississippi, French Broad and Tennessee Rivers.
 Some rivers and larger streams can be navigated by motor boats.
 For smaller waters, fishers can wade in canoes or john boats.
 Many of Tennessee’s state parks provide ample opportunities for fishing.
 For example, Big Hill Pond State Park in Pocahontas, Tennessee offers fishing on Travis McNatt Lake, a 165-acre spring fed with bass, bream and catfish.
 Big South Fork National River and Recreation Area in Oneida is home to sunfish and largemouth bass.
 Cast in a fly fishing line to catch one or several.
+Go on a fly-fishing excursion on the Clinch River at Appalachian Outdoor Center in Norris.
 Tennessee’s lakes are perfect to launch a boat and spend the day on the water fishing, cruising and relaxing on the water.
 Visitors can head to Old Hickory Lake that spans 22,500 acres across several Middle Tennessee counties.
 A few full-service marinas are stationed around the lake for all your boating and fishing needs.
+Stay in a new cabin and explore the new walking path at Reelfoot Lake.
 Reelfoot Lake is one of Tennessee’s natural-made lakes, formed after the 1811-12 earthquakes when the Mississippi River flowed backward, creating Reelfoot and its famous sunken cypress trees where black crappie, largemouth bass and catfish are aplenty.

 Travel to Chapel Hill, Tennessee in Middle Tennessee and enjoy the bountiful outdoor opportunities in Henry Horton State Park including disc golf on one of the best courses in Tennessee, swimming in the Olympic-sized pool, the trap & skeet range that includes rental guns, ammunition and ear protection, golfing on the Buford Ellington championship golf course, more than 10 miles of hiking, fishing in the Duck River that includes smallmouth and largemouth bass, redeye and catfish, and birding with more than 70 species of birds that can be observed year-round.
 Long Hunter State Park in Hermitage, Tennessee offers swimming at Bryant Grove, the designated beach area, boating on the 14,000-acre J. Percy Priest Lake and the 110-acre Couchville Lake, 26 miles of hiking, biking, and fishing for white bass, crappie and hybrid striped bass.